Computers are social actors: Academic research

 One example of how CASA research can impact consumer behaviour and attitude is Moon's experiment, which tested the application of the principle of reciprocity and disclosure in a consumer context.
-He tested this principle with intimate self-disclosure of high-risk information (when disclosure makes the person feel vulnerable) to a computer, and observed how that disclosure affects future attitudes and behaviors.
+Moon tested this principle with intimate self-disclosure of high-risk information (when disclosure makes the person feel vulnerable) to a computer, and observed how that disclosure affects future attitudes and behaviors.
 Participants interacted with a computer which questioned them using reciprocal wording and gradual revealing of intimate information, then participants did a puzzle on paper, and finally half the group went back to the same computer and the other half went to a different computer.
 Both groups were shown 20 products and asked if they would purchase them.
 Participants who used the same computer throughout the experiment had a higher purchase likelihood score and a higher attraction score toward the computer in the product presentation than participants who did not use the same computer throughout the experiment.
-Studies also that CASA can be applied to virtual influencer by showing that human-like appearance of virtual influencers show higher message credibility than anime-like virtual influencers.
+Studies also show that CASA can be applied to virtual influencers by showing that human-like appearance of virtual influencers show higher message credibility than anime-like virtual influencers.

+Developments and Challenges

+Recently, there have been challenges to the CASA paradigm.
+One reaction to these challenges has been MASA.
+This accounts for the advances in technology.
+MASA has been forwarded as a significant extension of CASA.
+Additionally the challenges to CASA have influenced recent re-examinations of the CASA paradigm.
+Kaptelinin and Dalli (2025) acknowledge CASA's foundational role in explaining social responses to technology, but propose a nonessentialist perspective that emphasizes contextual framing.
+Contextual framing describes how people's social perceptions of technological artifacts emerge from how they experience these technologies within meaningful contexts, rather than from automatic or universal social reactions.